 This course will examine the international laws regulating inter-state disputes, paying particular attention to the use of force and the role of international organisations.
 (1) Peaceful Settlement of International Disputes (a) Self-help: retorsion, reprisals and pacific blockades (b) Negotiations, inquiries, good offices, conciliation, mediation, arbitration (c) Adjudication by the ICJ; (2) War and the Use of Force (a) Historical overview of laws regulating the use of force, leading to the UN Charter (b) Definition of key concepts: war, force, threat to the peace, breach of the peace, act of aggression, (c) Intervention in domestic conflicts (d) Individual and collective self-defence and regional arrangements; (3).
 United Nations (a) Historical background, structure of the Organisation and its relationship with Member States (b) Powers of the Security Council, General Assembly, Secretary General and ICJ (c) Peace-keeping and peace enforcement; and (4) International Humanitarian Law.

-Assessment: Essay 35%, Class participation 10% and the final written examination counts for 55% of the final grade.
+Assessment: Coursework 45% (Essay 35%, Class participation 10%) Examination 55%

-PBL56198 INTERNATIONAL ENVIRONMENTAL LAW
+PBL5619S INTERNATIONAL ENVIRONMENTAL LAW

 Higher postgraduate course, second semester.
 This course will be taught in Block Teaching Format.
 30 NQF credits at HEQSF level 9